CiscoCloud/vaquero-examples/reboot.md

 ### Fields for `host_group` and `host`

 - `flush_pipeline`: the pipeline of containers to execute before shutting down a machine.
 This is exactly like `drone.yml`, the intent is that we will run containers from top to bottom, only proceeding to the next container if the prior passed.
 Not declaring a `flush_pipeline` would indicate vaquero can shut down the host without taking any actions.
+This pipeline will run serially, and stop at the first failure.
 Default: empty

 - `validate_pipeline`: the pipeline of containers to execute after a reboot.
 This is exactly like `drone.yml`, the intent is that we will run containers from top to bottom, only proceeding to the next container if the prior passed.
 Not declaring a `validate_pipeline` would indicate vaquero can bring up the host without taking any actions.
+This pipeline will always run every validation step and report all validation results, and will fail if at least one step fails.
 Default: empty

 ## Fields for `host_group` only